Skip to content

 Recommended by: Cath, Passports and Adventures

-One of the must-visit places in South Wales is the Welsh capital, Cardiff.
 Cardiff is a vibrant city with a large student population thanks to the university.
 But that’s not all there is to it.
 Cardiff has a wealth of things to offer visitors, no matter their interests.
-Even travelling to Cardiff with kids is easy, with family-friendly places such as Cardiff Castle and St Fagan’s on offer.

 Cardiff Castle has a Norman Keep, Castle Apartments and walls that hold secrets.
-St Fagan’s is the National Museum of History, where you can view and step inside buildings from around Wales through the ages.
+There are plenty of museums, too.
+Don’t miss St Fagan’s, the National Museum of History, where you can view and step inside buildings from around Wales through the ages.
+And if you like shopping, you’ll love St David’s 2.
+This huge shopping centre has everything you need for some retail therapy!

 Recommended by: Rose, Where Rose Goes

+Part of the charm of Tenby is the town’s 13th-century walls and the equally well-preserved castle.
+There are also several beaches to enjoy, or you could walk along the coastal path to Monkstone Point.
 For a bit of culture, you can visit Tenby Museum and Art Gallery (found at the castle).
 Or take a spooky ghost tour to learn about the town’s history spanning back a century!
-On a sunny day, take a walk along the coastal path to Monkstone Point.
 Finally, why not catch a ferry over to Caldey Island, still maintained by local monks?

-Swansea
+Swansea, Swansea

-Swansea city at sunset
+Aerial view of Swansea city and the sea at sunset

 The second biggest city in the country, Swansea lies just along the coast from Cardiff, smack-dab in the middle of the South Coast of Wales.
 So it’s brilliantly poised for exploring the stunning nearby coastline!

-Don’t miss Swansea Market, one of the largest covered markets in Europe.
-This is the perfect place to try some of the top-notch local produce.
+This small seaside city has a stunning beach, a compact and walkable city centre, and plenty of amazing local food and drink to discover.
 Literature fans should also make sure to visit the Dylan Thomas museum and his house in Cwmdonkin.
 And, of course, there’s the gorgeous beach at Swansea Bay – perfect for watersports.

 Wye Valley AONB